karolisr/botany-2025-shell/alexas_section.md

 ### `cat` 🐈 (concatenate and print)

+`cat` will print out lines of a file, or add to the end of the file.
+It is most commonly used for the first purpose.

-First, navigate to `examplefiles/alexas_section/` from the main github directory.
+To try it out, navigate to `examplefiles/alexas_section/chloro/` from the main github directory.

 Now try out `cat` on some files here.